apt install mysql-server

 http://Server-IP/phpmyadmin/ with your root credentials.

 PhpMyAdmin software supports the server which is running either Windows or one of the several Linux distros.
 This provides you with an excellent solution for administering MySQL and MariaDB databases.
 You can easily manage any number of databases as needed.
 In addition, you can manage database tables, values and export/import more efficiently.
-I hope this article is useful and informative for you!
+I hope this tutorial is useful and informative for you!
 I would really appreciate your valuable comments and suggestions for any further improvements.